Contracting malaria remains one of the biggest travel fears of globetrotting backpackers.

-The degree of risk can also vary greatly by season.
-Mosquitoes are more prevalent in the wet seasons, thus your risk of getting bitten will be higher at those times.
+The degree of risk can also vary significantly by season.
+Mosquitoes are more prevalent in the wet seasons; thus, your risk of getting bitten will be higher at those times.

 Preventing Mosquito Bites

-Once you’ve arrived in an area known to have malaria, these are the common steps you can take to minimize your risk of being bitten:
+Once you've arrived in an area known to have malaria, these are the basic steps you can take to minimize your risk of being bitten:

 - Stay inside at night, when the mosquitoes are most active.
 If you don't have windows, make sure you've got screens.
 If you have neither, make sure you're using a mosquito net over your bed or hammock.

 - Use insect repellent, preferably containing DEET, on your exposed skin.
-Repellent is available in strengths as high as 100% DEET, however I personally feel more comfortable with lower concentrations (around 30%).
+Repellent is available in strengths as high as 100% DEET; however, I feel more comfortable with lower concentrations (around 30%).

 Anecdotally, it always seems as though one person amongst a group will get bitten more than the rest.

-If you’re known to attract mosquitoes more than your friends, it’s even more important that you take protective measures seriously.
+If you're known to attract mosquitoes more than your friends, it's even more vital that you take protective measures seriously.

 Medications to Prevent Malaria

 [Disclaimer: I'm a backpacker, not a pharmacist.
-Consult a medical professional for assistance in deciding which medication is right for you.]
+Consult a medical professional for assistance in deciding which medicine is right for you.]

-The medication you choose will depend on a variety of factors, including region you’re visiting, pre-existing conditions and/or other medications being taken, potential side effects, cost, and likelihood that you’ll comply with instructions for taking the medication.
+The medication you choose will depend on a variety of factors, including the region you're visiting, pre-existing conditions and other medications being taken, potential side effects, cost, and likelihood that you'll comply with instructions for taking the drug.

 Some medications need to be taken daily, while others are weekly.

-- Chloroquine - taken weekly.
-Starts 1-2 weeks before travel, and continues for 4 weeks after you’ve left the risk area.
+- Chloroquine – taken weekly.
+Starts one to two weeks before travel and continues for four weeks after you've left the risk area.

 - Malarone – taken daily.
-Starts 1-2 days before travel, and continues for 7 days after you’ve left the risk area.
+Starts one to two days before travel and continues for seven days after you've left the risk area.
 This is a more expensive drug than Doxycycline, and therefore better for shorter trips.